ejkreboot/practical_hosp_peds/09_Rheumatology.md

 > **Salvage**
 >
 > * Repeat IVIG (2g/kg) **or**
-> * (1mg/kg BID for 5 days followed by 0.5mg/kg daily for 5 days
+> * Prednisone (1mg/kg BID for 5 days followed by 0.5mg/kg daily for 5 days)
 > * If high risk (see below), use **two** of the following:
 >   * IVIG
 >   * Prednisone
->   * Infliximab**add** prednisone
+>   * Infliximab
 > * If patient fails salvage therapy, consult rheumatology or infectious disease for help selecting next therapy which may include anakinra, tocilizumab, cyclo**sporine**, cyclo**phosphamide**, or plasmapharesis.
 >
 > **Post-defervescence treatment and monitoring**
 >
-> * Once the patient has been afebrile for about 48 hours, the aspirin dose may be reduced to 3-5mg/kg/day. **Some in the field recommend continuing high dose aspirin for 7-10 days before transitioning to low dose.
+> * Once the patient has been afebrile for about 48 hours, the aspirin dose may be reduced to 3-5mg/kg/day. **Some in the field recommend continuing high dose aspirin for 7-10 days before transitioning to low dose**.
 >
 > * Patients should follow up with cardiology at 4-6 weeks.
 >
 > * Aspirin may be discontinued at that point if the patient has no aneurysms (even if there is mild, or at least improving, dilation)

+If the patient fails to defervesce after the second dose of IVIG, there are numerous options including cyclo**sporine**, cyclophosphamide, plasmapharesis, anakinra (IL-1 inhibitor), tocilizumab (IL-6 inhibitor), or others.
+Such patients should be managed with the assistance of a rheumatologist or infectious disease consultant who are familiar with these agents and can help identify the ideal therapy.

 **Note that patients with severe disease (coronary artery z-score <u>></u> 10 or aneursyms increasing in size) failing initial therapy should receive combination therapy for salvage therapy.** Such therapy could include two of the following: IVIG, prednisone, infliximab.
 Again, input from a rheumatologic or infectious disease colleague would be very helpful in this situation.

-> :white_check_mark: **Identification of chidden at risk of IVIG failure**.
+> :white_check_mark: **Identification of childen at risk of IVIG failure**.
 Note that there are separate scoring systems for Japanese and non-Japanese children.
 >
-> For **Japanese patients**, those with <u>></u>5 points from the following list are "high risk"
+> For **Japanese patients**, those with <u>></u>5 points from the following list are "high risk":
 >
 > * Sodium ≤133 mmol/L (2 points)
 > * AST ≥100 U/L (2 points)